munificent/craftinginterpreters/book/types-of-values.md

 [later][optimization].
 In the meantime, they're still small enough to store on the C stack and pass around by value.
 Lox's semantics allow that because the only types we support so far are **immutable**.
-If we pass a copy of a Value containing the number three to some function, we don't need worry about the caller seeing modifications to the value.
+If we pass a copy of a Value containing the number three to some function, we don't need to worry about the caller seeing modifications to the value.
 You can't "modify" three.
 It's three forever.